 Click Images for Full Size View

 Common features of Australian Fig trees are 2 stipules (sheaves) enclosing and protecting the emerging leaf, which will turn yellow and fall off as the leaf unfurls.
-The Moreton Bay Fig (Ficus macrophylla) has the longest at up to 15 cm in length, stipules on other fig species like the Sandpaper Fig (Ficus fraseri) might measure only 5 mm in length (See Leaf Characteristics Page for further information).
+The Moreton Bay Fig (Ficus macrophylla) has the longest at up to 15 cm in long, stipules on other ficus species like the Sandpaper Fig (Ficus fraseri) might only measure 5 mm in length (See Leaf Characteristics Page for further information).
 When petioles (leaf stalks), branches or the bark is broken a sticky sap will exude, which can be clear to milky white and congeals on exposure.
 The fleshy fruit, a fig, is pollinated by tiny wasps, which access the fruit through a small opening, called an ostiole.
 After pollination the fruit produces large numbers of small seeds.

 Creek Sandpaper Fig Ficus coronata Other names: None